getify/Functional-Light-JS/manuscript/ch7.md

 The original posting, while brief, has more context to the origin and motivations, and I strongly suggest you read that post to properly set your mindset for approaching this chapter.

 Many people I've observed read this koan smirk at its clever wit but then move on without it changing much about their thinking.
-However, the purpose of a koan (from the Bhuddist Zen perspective) is to prod the reader into wrestling with the contradictory truths therein.
+However, the purpose of a koan (from the Zen Buddhist perspective) is to prod the reader into wrestling with the contradictory truths therein.
 So, go back and read it again.
 Now read it again.

 Which is it?
 Is a closure a poor man's object, or is an object a poor man's closure?
 Or neither?
 Or both?
 Is merely the take-away that closures and objects are in some way equivalent?

 And what does any of this have to do with functional programming?
-Pull up a chair and ponder for awhile.
+Pull up a chair and ponder for a while.
 This chapter will be an interesting detour, an excursion if you will.

 ## The Same Page